Dear reader of ADxS.org, please excuse the disruption.

 Similar to Structured, only more visual

 • “First of all, you have to take some time to structure the individual tasks accordingly.
-But once you have it, this app is really worth its weight in gold.
+But once you’ve got it down, this app is really worth its weight in gold.

 An example: in the past, my to-do list always included the item “tidy the kitchen”.
 When I went to tidy the kitchen, I started everything at the same time and didn’t finish anything in the end.
 For example, I started clearing out the dishwasher.
 Then I remembered that there were still dishes in the living room that I wanted to put away later, so I went into the living room so I wouldn’t forget.
 In the living room, I saw that the blankets needed to be folded.
 So I put the dirty dishes to one side and folded the blankets.
 Then I forgot about the dirty dishes and went back to doing something else.
 When I came into the kitchen afterwards, I saw the open dishwasher … Well, you probably know the drill.